SheraramPrajapat1998/DRF_blog_api/readme.md

     Create User: `CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';`

-    GRANT ALL PERMISSIONS on the database:
+    GRANT ALL PERMISSIONS on the all databases: because running test cases will envolve creating a database.

-    `GRANT ALL PRIVILEGES ON new_database.* TO 'username'@'localhost' WITH GRANT OPTION;`
+    `GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' WITH GRANT OPTION;`

     Then run: `FLUSH PRIVILEGES;` to make sure all changes have been made.